golang/proposal/design/13073-code-of-conduct.md

 ### About the Code of Conduct

-#### Why have one?
+#### Why have a Code of Conduct?

 Online communities include people from many different backgrounds.
+The Go contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

 The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about Go effectively, productively, and respectfully.

-A second goal is to provide a mechanism for resolving conflicts in the community when they arise.
+The second goal is to provide a mechanism for resolving conflicts in the community when they arise.

-A third goal of the Code of Conduct is to make our community welcoming to people from different backgrounds.
+The third goal of the Code of Conduct is to make our community welcoming to people from different backgrounds.
 Diversity is critical to the project; for Go to be successful, it needs contributors and users from all backgrounds.
 (See [Go, Open Source, Community](https://blog.golang.org/open-source).)

-To be explicit: the Go contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

 With that said, a healthy community must allow for disagreement and debate.
 The Code of Conduct is not a mechanism for people to silence others with whom they disagree.

-#### Where does it apply?
+#### Where does the Code of Conduct apply?

 The Code of Conduct applies generally.
-If you participate in or contribute to the Go ecosystem in any way, you are expected to observe the Code of Conduct.
+If you participate in or contribute to the Go ecosystem in any way, you are expected to follow the Code of Conduct.

 Explicit enforcement of the Code of Conduct can only practically apply to the official forums operated by the Go project (“Go spaces”):
-- the official Go GitHub projects,
+- The official Go GitHub projects,
 - Go project code reviews,
-- the #go-nuts IRC channel on Freenode,
+- The #go-nuts IRC channel on Freenode,
-- the /r/golang subreddit, and
+- The /r/golang subreddit, and
-- the golang-nuts and golang-dev mailing lists operated on Google Groups.
+- The golang-nuts and golang-dev mailing lists operated on Google Groups.

 Other Go groups (such as conferences, meetups, and other unofficial forums) are encouraged to adopt this Code of Conduct.
+Those groups must provide their own moderators and/or working group (see below).

 ### Gopher values